Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Windows.md

 5. Click OK

 **Benefits of desktop app:**
-- Files stay on your computer (not in browser storage)
+- Workspace files are stored locally in the app's IndexedDB storage
-- Work without internet connection
+- Supported local operations work without an internet connection
-- Faster performance
-- Unlimited file storage (not limited by browser)
+- Storage availability depends on the embedded webview's quota and free disk space

 **Multiple windows:**
 - Press **Ctrl+N** to open an empty new window